Percy (2020 film): Plot

-Based on the events of Schmeiser Vs. Monsanto, Percy Schmeiser was a Saskatchewan canola farmer that received a legal action from Monsanto.
-It has been determined that Percy's fields contained Monsanto's Roundup resistant crops and accused him of intellectual property theft.
+Based on the events of Schmeiser v.
+Monsanto, Percy Schmeiser is a Saskatchewan canola farmer who has received a legal action from Monsanto.
+It states that it has been determined that Percy's fields contained Monsanto's Roundup resistant crops and accuses him of intellectual property theft.
 He unknowingly planted seeds that belonged to Monsanto during 1997; Monsanto wants all of his seeds and the profits he made with his work the following year.
 Percy was a seed saver and didn't use Monsanto's seeds, but his neighbors did and he believed this was a case of contamination.
-Seeking legal help from local lawyer Jackson Weaver, it was evident it was a losing battle as the laws favor Monsanto.
+Seeking legal help from local lawyer Jackson Weaver, it becomes evident that he was losing the battle, as the laws favored Monsanto.

 Percy's life begins to suffer under the weight of the court-case.
 He and his family have become the community's pariah and his debts continue to mount.
-Rebecca Salcau, a representative of the People's Environmental Protect (PEP) offered to help, but it would mean Percy would have to publicly speak against Monsanto to gain media attention and earn revenue to fund his fight.
-Initially resistant in making it into a public spectacle, Percy became enraged when he discovered that Monsanto's men had been following him and destroying his reputation by labelling him as a thief.
-Fired up, Percy began engaging in public speaking events against Monsanto.
+Rebecca Salcau, a representative of the People's Environmental Protect (PEP), offers to help, but it will mean Percy will have to speak publicly against Monsanto to gain media attention and earn revenue to fund his fight.
+Initially resistant in making it into a public spectacle, Percy becomes enraged when he discovers that Monsanto's men have been following him and destroying his reputation by labelling him as a thief.
+Fired up, Percy begins engaging in public speaking events against Monsanto.